spdobest/KotlinWorld/COROUTINES.md

 As the fetchUserAndSaveInDatabase do not return anything, we can use the launch.

-But when we need the result back then we must have to use async.Look into the below example
+But spm.kotlin.world.when we need the result back then we must have to use async.Look into the below example

 Lets there are 2 methods fetchFIrstUser() and fetchSecondUser() which returns User object after fetching from the network.
 fun fetchFirstUser(): User {